dinmk/Global_Sales/README.md

 The value in delivering data warehouse pipelines is in the transforming source data using business rules into useful, clean, reliable data and spending a lot of time considering integration complexity

 ## Architecture

+The Setup can work in any Local PC (Windows/Mac) - Tools used are Opensource & free to use.
+Below architecture diagram describes the simple usage.

 ## Tools and Technologies used

+Apache Airflow
+Sqlite DB
+Python
+Sqlite DB browser
+Github Desktop
+Atom - Editor
+Pycharm

 ## Installation setup in Mac/Windows
 ## Startup Scripts
 ## Global Store source code